nathanwentworth/nathanwentworth/_ppages/essential-media.md

 Favorite music, comics, games, etc.

 For more frequently updated things that I like (certainly not as much as the things here), check out my [recommendations page](/recommendations)!
+You might also be interested in [websites I like](/sites-i-like).

 ## Music